This reads like a blog post. Quickly written, social media rules. Thanks for understanding.

 Jane Austen, Mansfield Park ❦ Chapter 31

 But Fanny is not having it.
 That’s one thing I always hold against her a little.
-Had she shown even half the generosity of spirit toward Mary as she showed toward Susan, who knows what might have happened?
+She is legitimately confused here, but had she shown even half the generosity of spirit toward Mary as she showed toward Susan, who knows what might have happened?
 Oh, I guess that would kind of ruin the story, huh?
 (I’m kidding.
 I mean, not about it ruining the story, of course it would, but I didn’t just now figure that out.)
 Still, knowing it would ruin the story doesn’t stop me from judging Fanny for it.
 Fanny, you’re too up tight and it’s a little ridiculous.
 And girl, you are rough on poor Mary here.
 What did she ever do to you?
 Yes, she “left Fanny to her fate.”
 I’m not exactly Team Mary, but it’s hard to be Team Fanny sometimes, too.
 You don’t have to be her sister, but you could have tried to be more of a friend.

 Her note back to Mary has a sweet, bewildered tone to it, but there are knives in every “Miss.”
-Mary went straight into Sister Zone and Fanny’s counteroffer didn’t even concede the Friend Zone.
+Mary went straight into Sister Zone and Fanny’s counteroffer didn’t even concede Friend Zone.
 And if Fanny can deliver this kind of blow without ever thinking an unkind thought I guess that, in itself, is a skill.

 “I am very much obliged to you, my dear Miss Crawford, for your kind congratulations, as far as they relate to my dearest William.
 The rest of your note I know means nothing; but I am so unequal to anything of the sort, that I hope you will excuse my begging you to take no farther notice.
 I have seen too much of Mr. Crawford not to understand his manners; if he understood me as well, he would, I dare say, behave differently.
 I do not know what I write, but it would be a great favour of you never to mention the subject again.
 With thanks for the honour of your note, I remain, dear Miss Crawford, etc., etc.”